ike-private/DevOps-Unit-8-Workshop/workshop_instructions_azure_functions.md

 Make sure the language codes you pass into your function are supported by Translator.
 You can see a [list of supported languages here.](https://docs.microsoft.com/en-us/azure/cognitive-services/translator/language-support#translate)

 ## Part 6 (Optional) - Facial Recognition
+> WARNING (if using ACG): Before starting this exercise please delete the translation service you created in the previous Part of the exercise (other ACG may delete your sandbox environment due to misuse)

 In this part we're going to create a new application, which will consist of:
 - A web app, hosted on Azure App Service, through which images can be uploaded